GluuFederation/docs-de-prod/docs/source/operation/custom-oxtrust.md

 ![Screenshot](../img/oxtrust-default-logout.png)

-We are going to add text below the button and change the color of the button by running the following steps:
+As an example, add text to the top of the form and change the color of the button by following these steps:

 1. Get the `finishlogout.xhtml` from oxTrust container:

         docker cp oxtrust:/opt/gluu/jetty/identity/webapps/identity/finishlogout.xhtml volumes/oxtrust/custom/pages/finishlogout.xhtml

-2. Copy the following text and save it as `volumes/oxtrust/custom/static/custom.css`:
+1. Copy the following text and save it as `volumes/oxtrust/custom/static/custom.css`:

         .lockscreen-wrapper .btn-primary {
             background-color: #b79933 !important;
         }

-3. Modify `volumes/oxtrust/custom/pages/finishlogout.xhtml` (some texts are omitted):
+1. Modify `volumes/oxtrust/custom/pages/finishlogout.xhtml` (some texts are omitted):

         <!-- insert custom CSS -->
         <ui:define name="head">